Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image shows a screenshot of a software interface, specifically from a tool used for circuit design or simulation, likely Cadence Virtuoso.
-The title bar at the top indicates that the user is in the "TB_BGR tb_bgr maestro_Ac" environment.
+The image is a screenshot of a software interface, specifically from a tool used for circuit simulation and analysis.
+The title bar at the top indicates that the software is "Explorer Editing: TB_BGR tb_bgr maestro_Ac."
+The interface appears to be from a software suite used for electronic design automation (EDA), likely Cadence Virtuoso, which is commonly used for integrated circuit design.

-The interface has a menu bar with several options: "Results," "Tools," "EAD," "Parasitics/LDE," "Window," and "Help."
-The "Results" menu is expanded, revealing a dropdown list of options.
-The highlighted option in this list is "Direct Plot," which is further expanded to show another submenu.
+The screenshot shows a dropdown menu under the "Results" tab, which is highlighted in yellow.
+The "Results" menu has several options, and the "Direct Plot" option is selected, also highlighted in yellow.
+When "Direct Plot" is selected, a sub-menu appears to the right, titled "Direct Plot," which lists various plotting options.

-The "Direct Plot" submenu contains several options, including:
+The "Direct Plot" sub-menu includes the following options:
 - Main Form ...
 - Transient Signal
 - Transient Minus DC